fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 ### The New Publishing

 You shouldn't be ignorant of how the internet works---the largest and most accessible publishing platform ever---if your job invovles knowledge production and dissemination anymore than you should be ignorant of literacy.
-If you think your work is valuable, you should know something about the methods at your disposal to communicate it to a wide audience.
+If you think your work is valuable, you should know something about the methods at your disposal to communicate it to a wide audience in the form you think is most appropriate.

 <div class="left_box">
 #### Web basics